 But in both cases, the solution is the same.

-And now I’ll discuss with you the biceps tendonitis treatment with three exercises for your fast recovery.
+And now I’ll discuss with you the biceps tendonitis treatment with massage and three exercises for fast recovery.

 To let your biceps tendonitis recover completely, you first have to avoid any pain provocation activity or movements.

 This will only irritate the tendon, which will prevent it from healing.

 Secondly, what you can do is massage the painful spot on your biceps.
 This will reduce the swelling and increases blood flow in the tendon.